lucas-mior/brn2/cbase/c-guidelines.md

   proportional to scope.
 Do not give `too_much_descriptive_name` to a variable that is only used inside a short loop.
 - Use `i`, `j`, and `k` for `for` loop counters.
+  * Exception: enum iterating, you can use other names in that case.
 - Don't use `error` for names of variables, it is already used to print error messages.
 Use something like `${some_prefix}_error`.